Faculty and Staff

 missing-headshot.png(Instructor) – Voice, swallowing, and cognitive-communication

-Mr. Niles is an Instructor at the University of Hawai`i at Mānoa Communication Sciences and Disorders Department (UHCSD) and a speech-language pathologist (SLP) at Straub Benioff Medical Center, where he provides evaluation and treatment for a wide range of disorders in both acute care and outpatient settings, including voice, swallowing, and cognitive-communication.
-He previously held an SLP position providing services for students with communication challenges in the Hawai'i State Department of Education.
-He earned his M.S. in speech-language pathology from the University of Hawai`i at Mānoa CSD Department and a B.F.A. in musical theatre from the University of Michigan.
+Mr. Niles is an Instructor at the University of Hawaiʻi at Mānoa Communication Sciences and Disorders Department (UHCSD) and a speech-language pathologist (SLP) at Straub Benioff Medical Center, where he provides evaluation and treatment for a wide range of disorders in both acute care and outpatient settings, including voice, swallowing, and cognitive-communication.
+He previously held an SLP position providing services for students with communication challenges in the Hawaiʻi State Department of Education.
+He earned his M.S. in speech-language pathology from the University of Hawaiʻi at Mānoa CSD Department and a B.F.A. in musical theatre from the University of Michigan.
 His background as a voice teacher and trained singer informs his work with voice disorders, particularly in the rehabilitation of injured voices and optimizing vocal function for professional and occupational voice users.
 He is a licensed SPEAK OUT! provider for Parkinson's and is competent in analyzing Modified Barium Swallow Studies (MBSS) and conducting Fiberoptic Endoscopic Evaluation of Swallowing (FEES) for instrumental assessment of swallowing.

 April Tungpalan